Pricing: Free

 Cons

-- Not as capable as frontier models (Gemini, GPT-4)
+- Not as capable as frontier closed models (Gemini 3.x, GPT-5.x)

 - Gemma license is more restrictive than Apache 2.0